dromologue/ContinuousTransformation/TechnicalWorkshop/Checklist.md

 - [ ] We can measure our compliance through automation and analytics
 - [ ] We can deploy changes to policy as code to improve our compliance.

+### Supplier Managment
+- [ ] Do you know your top 10 suppliers ( Software/Infrastructure related )
+- [ ] Are you one of their top 3 custoemrs by value?
+- [ ] Is there a special attention paid to strategic suppliers?